 I was born in France and am an American naturalized citizen.
-I have a background in education and holds a CAPES and AGGREGATION in Foreign Language teaching from the university Paul Valéry in Montpellier France.
+I have a background in education and hold a CAPES and AGREGATION in Foreign Language teaching from the university Paul Valéry in Montpellier France.
 I founded l’Ecole in my home in 2009.
 I was the school director until 2012 when L’Ecole became a non-profit, in order to be the recipient of the FLAM (Français Langue Maternelle).
-This allowed a grant from the French Ministry of Foreign Affairs, dedicated to french schools teaching French to French children around the world.
+This allowed a grant from the French Ministry of Foreign Affairs, dedicated to French schools teaching French to French children around the world.

 I am from Democratique Republique of Congo.
 I am a doctor; I obtained my bachelor degree in 2015 to the Protestant University of Congo.
 The children are my passion and my greatest dream is to become a pediatrician.